TIO-IKIM/TwixMRIAnonymizer/README.md

   -h, --help   show this help message and exit
   --i I        The path to the TWIX file or directory containing TWIX files to be anonymized.
   --o O        The path to save the anonymized files.
   --f          If set, force overwrite existing files.
+Defaults to False.
+  --a          Anatomies to be anonymized.
+If chosen, all other anatomies will be ignored.
+Defaults to all.
+Example: Brain Knee
-Defaults to False --meta_only  If set, only save the metadata, but do not write anonymized file.
-Defaults to False
+  --meta_only  If set, only save the metadata, but do not write anonymized file.
+Defaults to False.
 ```

 ## Roadmap